- Old Pawn Jewelry

 Shop by Price

-A wonderful selection of Old Pawn Jewelry from the 1920's to present time, hand made by some of the best Navajo, Hopi and Zuni artist in the American Southwest.
+A wonderful selection of Old Pawn Jewelry from the 1920's to present time, which is made by some of the best Navajo, Hopi and Zuni artists in the American Southwest.
 This Jewelry features some of the finest Royston, Carico Lake, Kingman, and Landers Turquoise ever put into jewelry.
-Each Old Pawn item has a detailed description about it and are handmade by a Navajo, Hopi, or Zuni Native American artist.
+Each Old Pawn item has a detailed description about it and is handmade by a Navajo, Hopi, or Zuni Native American artist.

 On Native American Indian reservations, any Old Pawn Jewelry or Native American art that is 100 years old is considered to be very old, antique, vintage, or ancient.
-Off a Native American Indian reservation, such as a Navajo reservation, old pawn represents genuine authentic Indian jewelry.
-Although it is the opinion of some pseudo-experts, old pawn was not jewelry originally made for pawn.
-It isn't a piece of jewelry that a Native American Indian has pawned because he or she was in dire financial straights and needed money.
+Strictly off of a Native American Indian reservation, such as a Navajo reservation, old pawn represents genuine authentic Indian jewelry.
+Although it is the opinion of some pseudo-experts, old pawn was not jewelry that was originally made for pawn.
+It wasn’t a piece of jewelry that a Native American Indian has pawned, because he or she had financial woes, or needed money at that present time.
 For collectors of Native American antique vintage old pawn jewelry, the emotional attraction and value of old pawn Indian jewelry is that it was once owned, appreciated, worn, and used by actual Native American Indians.
 It is as an intimate relic of a people and a culture that is slowly disappearing into history.

 The discerning Native Americans knew beauty and skilled craftsmanship; therefore, they would not wear poorly constructed or inadequate Old Pawn Jewelry.
-The quality and color of the turquoise may not have been the best; however, the silversmithing was expected to be of high quality.
-The Navajo people kept their silver bright, shining, and untarnished by buffing or brushing it with yucca suds and water.
-The amount of cash or credit advanced depended on the value of the amounts of silver and turquoise, as well as, the owners credit rating with the post.
+The quality and color of the turquoise may not have been the best; however, the craftsmanship was expected to be of high quality.
+The Navajo people kept their silver bright, shining, and untarnished by buffing, or brushing it with yucca suds and water.
+The amount of cash or credit advanced depended on the value of the amounts of silver and turquoise, as well as, the owner’s credit rating with the post.
 Native Americans rarely pawned all of their silver with one particular trader.
-Established traders set their own time limits with the individual regardless of the general law which required traders to hold pawn for only thirty days.
+Established traders set their own time limits with the individual, regardless, of the general law, which required traders to hold pawn for only thirty days.
 One licensed pawn rack in Gallup, New Mexico holds Old Pawn Jewelry in their vault for 90 days.
-If a loan contract is not paid or extended, it is displayed in a warning case for 30 days before it is classified as old or dead pawn.
-Old pawn racks were rich sources of the jewelry created by the finest Navajo silversmiths of their day, for Native American people, and untouched the influence of other people and cultures.
-If antique vintage old pawn jewelry could, it would tell a story of happy times, times of sorrow, and ceremonials as it traveled along the path of Native American life.
+If a loan contract is not paid or extended, it is displayed in a warning case for 30 days, before it is classified as old or dead pawn.
+Old pawn racks were rich sources of the jewelry created by the finest Navajo silversmiths of their day for the Native Americans.
+It was untouched by the influence of other people and cultures.
+If antique vintage old pawn jewelry could, it would be able to tell a story of happy times, times of sorrow, and ceremonials, as it has traveled along the path of Native American life.